Old Res Weather

 Outlook /Wednesday through Saturday/...

-to 25 kt.
-Areas of seas approaching 5 ft.
-Chance of freezing
+gusts up to 25 kt.
+Seas up to 5 ft.
+Chance of rain showers.

 &&